98 Random Acts of Kindness To Do With Your Child - Baby Chick

 1. Collect Books for the Library

-Ask your local library what books they may need more of and make a post on Facebook, or even put up signs around town and collect books for them.
+Ask your local library what books they may need more of, and consider posting on Facebook or even putting up signs around town to collect books for them.
 If they’re gently used or like new, I’m sure they’d love to take them.

 2. Put Change in a Vending Machine